Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

 \section{Introduction}

-Inverse problems are ubiquitous in science and engineering applications such as computed tomography (CT)~\cite{jin2017deep}, depth ranging~\cite{rapp2020advances} and non-line-of-sight imaging~\cite{o2018confocal}.
-In this paper, we consider linear inverse problems that consist of reconstructing a signal $x\in\signalset\subset \mathbb{R}^{n}$ from incomplete and noisy measurements $y\in\mathbb{R}^{m}$, that is
+Inverse problems are ubiquitous in science and engineering applications such as computed tomography (CT)~\citep{jin2017deep}, depth ranging~\citep{rapp2020advances} and non-line-of-sight imaging~\citep{o2018confocal}.
+In this paper, we consider linear inverse problems that consist of reconstructing a signal $x\in\signalset\subset \mathbb{R}^{n}$ from incomplete and noisy measurements $y\in\JT{\yset}\subseteq\mathbb{R}^{m}$, that is

 where $\epsilon$ denotes the noise affecting the measurements.
-This is generally an ill-posed task due to the incomplete forward operator $A$ with $m< n$ and the noise affecting the measurements.
-Classical approaches assume a signal distribution $p(x)$ using some prior knowledge about the underlying signals.
-For example, the well-known total variation model~\cite{rudin1992nonlinear} is built on the prior belief that natural images are approximately piecewise smooth.
+This is generally an ill-posed task due to the incomplete forward operator $A$ with $m< n$ and the presence of noise.
+Classical approaches assume a signal \JT{model} using some prior knowledge about the underlying signals.
+For example, the well-known total variation model~\citep{rudin1992nonlinear} is built on the prior belief that natural images are approximately piecewise smooth.
 This approach often yields a loose description of the true model, providing biased and/or suboptimal reconstructions.
-In recent years, this approach has been replaced by learning $p(x)$ directly from the data.
-For example, a common approach is to learn a model consisting of a dictionary of image patches using a dataset of natural images~\cite{studer2012dictionary}.
-In a similar vein, it is possible to learn directly the reconstruction function $y\mapsto x$ via deep neural networks using multiple training pairs $(x_i,y_i)$~\cite{jin2017deep}.
+In recent years, this approach has been replaced by learning \JT{the signal model} directly from data.
+For example, a common approach is to learn a model consisting of a dictionary of image patches using a dataset of natural images~\citep{studer2012dictionary}.
+In a similar vein, it is possible to learn directly the reconstruction function $f:y\mapsto x$ via deep neural networks using multiple training pairs $(x_i,y_i)$~\citep{jin2017deep}.

+Despite the appeal and better performance of the learning-based approach, in many sensing applications such as medical and scientific imaging we can only access measurements~\JT{$y_i$ which hinders supervised learning solutions.} Moreover, if the measurement process $A$ is incomplete, it is fundamentally impossible to identify the \JT{signal set\footnote{\JT{Throughout the paper we use the terms \emph{signal model} and \emph{signal set} interchangeably to denote the support $\signalset$ of the signal distribution $p(x)$.}} $\signalset$} through measurements alone \JT{even in the absence of noise}, as there is no information about the set of signals in the nullspace of $A$. \JT{In other words, we cannot uniquely identify the signal set $\signalset$ from the noiseless measurement set $\yset=A\signalset$.
+It is also impossible to learn the reconstruction function $f:y\mapsto x$, independently of the number of observed measurement vectors $y_i$, as explained by the following simple proposition:}